Optimizing Voltage Controlled Oscillators (VCO) in PLL circuit.

 Diploma Life

 In Bangladesh, the post-secondary school path offers two options: attending college for 11th and 12th-grade education or pursuing a 4-year diploma in engineering.
-Due to family financial circumstances, I opted for the diploma in engineering in 2012.
+Due to family financial circumstances, I opted for the "diploma in engineering" in 2012.
 In February 2013, when I was 16, my father passed away.
 In the face of this adversity, my eldest brother and sister stepped forward, took on the responsibility of our family.
 Throughout the ensuing challenges, they shielded us from any sense of deprivation.
 Their unwavering support during those difficult times is a debt I can never fully repay.

 During the 4-year program, I acquired hands-on expertise in power systems and automation.
 Notably, I also focused on developing my soft skills.
 We lived in a hostel with four roommates, sharing a single desktop computer until I acquired my own in 2016.
-As my diploma primarily covered industrial-based electrical curriculum, I self-studied basics like spreadsheets, presentation slide, C programming, and so on.
+As my diploma primarily covered industrial-based electrical curriculum, I self-studied basics like spreadsheets, presentation slides, C programming, and so on.

 In the final diploma year, I delved into electrical circuit simulation using Pspice and Multisim and learned power system analysis using PSAF.
 To complete my diploma in electrical engineering in 2017, I did an industrial attachment on PLC and automation.
 This experience clarified my interest, revealing that I was more inclined towards electronics than power systems.
 This period of my life was particularly significant because it led to the formation of some long-lasting friendships.